Arshia1381/DDR5-OC-Guide/README.md

 # 5) ICs

-1. Samsung 8Gbit A die
+1. Samsung 16Gbit B die *
 Said to be the most-tightening of the released ICs so far (subject to change).
-Has XMPs of 1.55v *, so this should be the daily-safe limit if/when higher voltage kits get released.
-Found on high-end kits (ie 6600cl36-36-36-75 1.55v)
+Has XMPs of 1.3v, so this should be the daily-safe limit if/when higher voltage kits get released.
+Found on high-end kits (ie 6400cl36-36-36 1.3v) (GSKILL F5-6400U3636E16GA2-TZ5RK)

 2. S.K.
-Hynix 8Gbit A die
+Hynix 16Gbit M die *
-Has XMPs of 1.45v *.
-Worse than Samsung A die in terms of tightening.
-Found on mid-tier kits (ie 6000cl40-40-40-80 1.35v)
+Has XMPs of 1.4v.
+Better than Samsung B die in terms of tightening.
+Found on mid-tier to high-end kits (ie 6800cl36 1.4v) (ADATA AX5U6800C3616G-DCLABK)

-3. Micron 8Gbit Revision A die
+3. Micron 16Gbit Revision A die *
-Has XMPs of 1.25v *.
+Has XMPs of 1.25v.
 Worse than S.K.
-Hynix A die in terms of tightening and frequency.
-Found on low-end kits (ie 5200cl38-38-38-76 1.25v)
+Hynix M die in terms of tightening and frequency.
+Found on low-end kits (ie 5200cl38 1.25v) (ADATA AD5U5200C3816G-BLA)

 More will be added soon!

-* Information based on Gigabyte Z690 Aorus Extreme Waterforce Memory QVL
+* Information based on MSI MEG Unify-X Memory QVL